jxjo/Xoptfoil-JX/readme.md

 * Aerodynamic target values for an operating point to ease the final tweaking of an optimization - or to reverse engineer an airfoil from an existing polar.
 * Geometric target values to replace optimization based on geometric constraints
+* Dynamic re-weighting of operating points during the optimization process
+* Bump detection and preventation when using Hicks-Heenne shape functions.
 * Instead of Hicks Henne shape functions the geometric airfoil parameters thickness, camber and leading edge radius can be used to perform a lightweight and fast optimization
 * Support for polar type 1 (fixed speed) and polar type 2 (fixed lift) optimization
-* Generation of a complete polar set of the final airfoil to import into xflr5 or flow5 (part of the sub project 'The Strak Machine')
-* Utility tool `Xfoil_worker` to perform a little jobs like airfoil normalization or smoothing of an airfoil
+* Utility tool `Xfoil_worker` to perform a little jobs like airfoil normalization and smoothing of an airfoil or generation of a complete polar set of the final airfoil
-* Minor other modifications in Xoptfoil and visualizer
+* Some enhancements in the Visualizer

 ## Documentation

-The additional options of Xoptfoil-JX compared to the original Xoptfoil are described in [Xoptfoil-JX Reference](https://github.com/jxjo/Xoptfoil/blob/master/doc/Xoptfoil-JX%20Reference.pdf)
+The options of Xoptfoil-JX and some explanations can be found in the [Xoptfoil-JX Reference](https://github.com/jxjo/Xoptfoil/blob/master/doc/Xoptfoil-JX%20Reference.pdf)

+Also have a look into [ChangeLog](https://github.com/jxjo/Xoptfoil/blob/master/doc/ChangeLog.pdf) for the newest enhancements and changes.

 ## Usage example